jwarshaw/Houseplants/README.md

 ### Houseplants

 #### Description
 An simple app for managing plant care.
 Add plants.
-Note when you water then, how much water you use, and changes in growth.
+Note when you water, how much water you use, and changes in growth.
 Track the changes over time.

 #### Possible Updates
 - Add user authentication